ISSSV1855 – International Politics

 Course content

 The course offers an introduction to the academic study of international politics.
 It begins with a basic introduction to international relations theories, in order to provide the theoretical framework for understanding and debating global topics.
-The course will then move on to discussing three main subjects in contemporary international relations: The role of state actors, the role of non-state actors, and finally going in-depth on a couple of current global topics.
-In the section on state actors we will undertake detailed studies of the foreign policies of the U.S., Russia, China, Norway and others.
-For the part of non-state actors the focus will be on topics like international institutions, the EU, global action groups, and international terrorism.
+The course will then move on to discussing main subjects in contemporary international relations by focusing on the interaction between state actors, non-state actors, and international institutions.
+We will look specifically at the role of small states like Norway in the international system and how they interact with international institutions and major powers.
 For the final section of the course we will then utilize the empirical and analytical knowledge gathered to analyze important topics on the global agenda, like the future of globalization and geopolitical conflicts.
 The class encourages lively discussion, a goal easily met by the students' contribution of their opinions based on their diverse cultural and academic backgrounds.

 Learning outcome